h-yau/calculator/README.md

 Live preview: [Calculator Preview](https://nzxzn.github.io/calculator/)

-Welcome to the On-Screen Calculator project!
-This project combines your JavaScript, HTML, and CSS skills to create a functional calculator that can perform basic arithmetic operations.
-The goal is to create an interactive calculator that allows users to input numbers, perform calculations, and display the results.
+Welcome to the On-Screen Calculator Project!
+If you're excited about putting your JavaScript, HTML, and CSS skills to the test, you're in the right place.
+Get ready to construct a fully functional calculator that can handle basic arithmetic operations.
+This project is all about creating an interactive calculator where users can input numbers, perform calculations, and see the results in action.

 ## Table of Contents